Current Courses

 ME 524 – Artificial Intelligence in Mechanical Engineering Lecturer Fall Semesters 2022–Present – GTU

-This course covers basics of artificial intelligence and machine learning in mechanical engineering.
+This course introduces the fundamentals of artificial intelligence and machine learning in mechanical engineering applications.

 #Graduate#Theoretical#Project-based